London Borough of Hounslow: Football clubs

-The borough is also home to Premiership Rugby side London Irish who share the Gtech Community Stadium with Brentford.
+The borough is also home to the rugby side Staines RFC who play at the Reeves Ground in Hanworth.

 Twinning

 Hounslow has a sister district agreement with Leningradsky District in Krasnodar Krai, Russia.
+Hounslow is also twinned with Issy-les-Moulineaux in Île-de-France, France.

 People from Hounslow

 Ian Gillan, vocalist for Deep Purple, and formerly of Black Sabbath and Gillan, is a native of Hounslow.
-Alistair Overeem a UFC Champion was also born here.
+Alistair Overeem a UFC fighter was born here, Hip-Hop rapper and producer MF DOOM also was born in Hounslow.

 Freedom of the Borough

 The following people and military units have received the Freedom of the Borough of Hounslow.